curl/curl/docs/BUG-BOUNTY.md

  Bounties need to be requested within twelve months from the publication of the vulnerability.

+ The vulnerabilities must not have been made public before August 1st, 2018.
+ We do not retroactively pay for old, already known and published security problems.

 ## Product vulnerabilities only

  The bug bounty only concerns the curl and libcurl products and thus their